AhmedSalahM/Automatic-Questions-Tagging-System/README.md

 we use the questions and the tags data.
 We will be developing a text classification model that analyzes a textual comment and predicts multiple labels associated with the questions.
 We will implement a tag suggestion system using Multi-Label Text Classification which is a subset of multiple output model.

-## The project files and implementation details of the preprocessing , model selection and accuracy will be added soon (4/20/2023).